danielaparker/jsoncons/README.md

 - Added support for `is<std::vector<T>>` and `as<std::vector<T>>`

 - Removed JSONCONS_NO_CXX11_RVALUE_REFERENCES, compiler must support move semantics

+Incorporates a number of contributions from Pedro Larroy and the developers of the clearskies_core project:

+- build system for posix systems
+- GCC to list of supported compilers
+- Android fix
+- fixed virtual destructors missing in `json_input_handler`, `json_output_handler` and `parsing_context`
+- fixed const_iterator should be iterator in json_object implementation

 To clean up the interface and avoid too much duplicated functionality, we've deprecated some json methods (but they still work)